Cyber-Scythe/_Connexion_/resources/design-document.md

 * blocking a user
 * Sending/receiving connection invitations
-* invitations to connect expire after 24 hours
+* invitations to connect expiring after 24 hours
 * returning a list of most compatible users that have not been previously connected with and that have not been declined an invitation to connect
-* returning a list of most compatible users based on the users current location
+* returning a list of most compatible users based on the user's current location

 ---